ara-mishra/internship_project/README.md

 - Sign up at https://www.assemblyai.com/
 - Get your API key from the dashboard
 - In the file, replace the API_KEY placeholder with your key:
+-
+How to Run the Code
+1. Open the relevant `.ipynb` file for the call recording.
+2. Replace the placeholder line with your actual AssemblyAI API key:

    API_KEY = "your_api_key_here"

-Replace path for MP3 file accordingly
+3. Update the file path to your `.mp3` audio file.

-Run all cells in the notebook to:
+4. Run all notebook cells to:
-- Upload the .mp3 file
+   - Upload and transcribe the audio
-- Transcribe and classify sentiment using AssemblyAI
+   - Perform sentiment analysis
-- Save the transcript to a DataFrame and Excel file
+   - Export results to Excel

-Emotion Classification
+Emotion Classification (Manual Step)
-1. Copy transcript sentences into a new Excel file
+1. Open the transcript Excel file.
+2. Add a column titled `Emotion`.
-2. Use an AI tool like ChatGPT or Claude
+3. Use an AI tool (e.g., ChatGPT or Claude) and prompt:

-3. Ask:
-   “Classify the following lines into emotions such as happy, frustrated, angry, neutral, etc.”
+   Classify the following lines into emotions such as happy, rude, polite, neutral, etc.

-4. Paste the results into Transcript1_Emotion.xlsx accordingly
+4. Paste the results into the Excel sheet.

-You can replicate this for other transcripts too.
+5. Add a `Call ID` column to track which transcript the lines belong to.

+Combine sheets of all recordings in a single excel file, Combined_Data

 Tableau Dashboard
-Files Needed:
-- transcript1_sentiment.xlsx or accordingly
-- Transcript1_Emotion.xlsx or accordingly
-- Internship_final.twbx

 Steps:
 1. Open Tableau Public or Tableau Desktop
 2. Load the .twbx file
-3. Connect it to your updated Excel files and create a relationship between “text” in both files
+3. Connect it to your updated Excel file, Combined_Data
 4. Review or customize:
+   - Sentiment over time
    - Overall sentiment distribution
-- Emotion timeline
+   - Emotion breakdown
+   - Keyword/emotion insights
-- Keywords by sentiment/emotion
+   - Filter by `Call ID` to view individual calls